vitest-dev/vitest/docs/advanced/metadata.md

 - If Vitest uses child process, the data will be send as a serialized Buffer via [`process.send`](https://nodejs.org/api/process.html#processsendmessage-sendhandle-options-callback) API
 - If Vitest run tests in the browser, the data will be stringified using [flatted](https://www.npmjs.com/package/flatted) package

-The general rule of thumb is that you can send almost anything, except for functions, Promises, regexp (`v8.stringify` cannot serialize it, but you can send a string version and parse it in the Node.js process yourself) and other non-serializable data, but you can have cyclic references inside.
+The general rule of thumb is that you can send almost anything, except for functions, Promises, regexp (`v8.stringify` cannot serialize it, but you can send a string version and parse it in the Node.js process yourself), and other non-serializable data, but you can have cyclic references inside.

 Also, make sure you serialize [Error properties](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#error_types) before you set them.
 :::

-You can also get this information from Vitest state, when tests finished running:
+You can also get this information from Vitest state when tests finished running:

 ```ts
 const vitest = await createVitest('test')